armory/documentation/_spinnaker_install_admin_guides/add-kubernetes-account.md

 cp ${KUBECONFIG_FILE} ${KUBECONFIG_DIRECTORY}
 export KUBECONFIG_FULL=$(realpath ${KUBECONFIG_DIRECTORY}${KUBECONFIG_FILE})

-# Enable the kubernetes provider - this is probably already be enabled, if Spinnaker is installed in Kubernetes
+# Enable the kubernetes provider - this is probably already enabled, if Spinnaker is installed in Kubernetes
 hal config provider kubernetes enable
 # Enable artifacts; not strictly neccessary for Kubernetes but will be useful in general
 hal config features edit --artifacts true